 Green Burial in colorado

 Roselawn Cemetery: Goes Funeral Care was instrumental in the creation of a Hybrid Burial Ground here in Fort Collins.
 The hybrid model includes a designated area for green burial in a cemetery where traditional burial also takes place.
-Located at Roselawn Cemetery, this green burial area within the cemetery requests that burial be without embalming, utilize a biodegradable casket or shroud, and not use a vault or outer burial container.
-Roselawn Cemetery (The City of Fort Collins) has chosen not to apply for certification as cemetery provider with the Green Burial Council, although the city worked with the Council to establish the parameters.
-Our hope is that the city will move forward to complete the process to certify with the Green Burial Council.
+Located at Roselawn Cemetery, this green burial area within the cemetery requires that a person's body be un-embalmed, placed in a biodegradable casket or shroud, and buried without a vault or outer burial container.
+Roselawn Cemetery (The City of Fort Collins) is certified with the Green Burial Council.

 the future of green burial